gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 reserved for the occasion by Divine Providence, the king, after he had supped, went on to the castle of Haverford, about twelve miles distant.

-## Chapter XXXVIII: Terms are speedily made with the pope's legates and the king of France.
+## Chapter XXXVIII: Terms are speedily made with the pope's legates and the king of France

 The king, in returning to England out of Wales, took the road on the sea coast by which he had journeyed thither, and going on board ship in great haste, and crossing over to Normandy, showed his